pandeysudip/credit-risk/README.md

 * Randomized Search CV

 ## Trying to improve score by selecting important features
-USing SelectFromModel to fit the Adaboster Classifier model and get the important features only to fit all the model desceribed above.
+Using SelectFromModel to fit the Adaboster Classifier model and get the important features only to fit all the model desceribed above.

 ## Model Performance